spraakbanken/dev-tutorials/read-json-in-rust/README.md

 ## Next steps

 - We read the whole find to memory, for large files it is needed to only read a document at a time and then write the updated to a the file.
+[Streaming tutorial](./streaming.md)
 - We read the documents as JSON value, we can also validate the data while deserializing.
 - We should handle errors better (and report them to the user).